-Management's Response - The School has taken action to rectify the financial condition of the School.
+View of Responsible Management and Planned Corrective Actions - Effective July 1, 2019 the Charter School's Board hired a new management company National Academic Educational Partners, to manage the charter school.
+The firm's CPA has over 15 years' experience in managing various financial aspects of charter schools.
+The School new management has taken action to rectify the financial condition of the School.
 Expenses are being carefully tracked to conform to the approved budget.
 A year-round enrollment plan is in place to continue to increase the number of students and revenues in time for the October and February student count.
-The School's landlord has offered to assist the school in its financial recovery during this year.
-The change in the School's financial condition during the 2017-2018 school year is a direct result of the mismanagement and accurate information provided to the Schools by its manager (iSchools).